mixpanel/docs/pages/docs/data-governance/data-views-and-classification.md

 Go to your Project Settings, and then to the tab "Project Users" in order to manage which users can access the events and properties marked as classified.

 In the **Current Users** table, the Classified Data column indicates which users have permission to view classified data.
-Click the Can View check box in a user’s row to update their classified data viewing permission.
+Click the Can View check box in a user's row to update their classified data viewing permission.

 ![Mark Classified Viewing Perms](/manage-classified-data-viewing-perms.png)